 By going mobile-first, you’re actually giving the best experience for the majority of your potential customers.

 With Zyro, you can implement this approach with only a few clicks.
 Using the page editor allows you to work on a desktop, tablet, or mobile phone versions of your website on the fly.

-What’s important to note, if you should decide to start with mobile, the design is guaranteed to be responsive across all devices.
+It is important to note that if you decide to start with mobile, the design is guaranteed to be responsive across all devices.

 With this in mind, all elements on your site should emphasize and highlight the content, not overshadow it.

 Start by deciding which content you want to display.